KEdore/Explore/README.md

 6. Pagination Improvements: Consider moving to cursor-based pagination for better performance on very large datasets

-7. Integration Tests: Add integration tests to validate the service end-to-end
+7. Integration Tests: Add more integration tests to validate the service end-to-end